Tales from the Green Hills: Content

-Because Cheong-gu yadam comprises so many diverse stories, it is hard to summarize the entire collection.
+Because Cheonggu yadam comprises so many diverse stories, it is hard to summarize the entire collection.
 But in general, the stories can be divided into three main categories: stories about gaining riches, stories about love between a man and a woman, and stories about individuals who are social pariahs or have questionable character.

 Yeongsaneopbuburibang (營産業夫婦異房 A Couple Who Slept in Separate Rooms to Gain Riches) is one example of a story about gaining riches.
 In the story, a poor old bachelor named Kim gets married, and on the first night of their marriage, he and his wife resolve to become rich.
 Thinking that they will never become rich if they have a child now, the couple spend ten years sleeping in separate rooms.
 They devote themselves to farming and eventually become extremely rich.
 While it might seem somewhat cold that a couple would sleep in separate rooms for 10 years just to get rich, one can also read in this story the strong desire by the people of that time to find fortune and escape poverty.

 Gwonsamunpiubonggiyeon (權斯文避雨逢奇緣 Avoiding the Rain, and Having an Odd Connection) is one example of a story about love between a man and a woman.
 In this story, a man named Kwon hides from the rain under the eaves of a random house then becomes intimate with the young widow living in the house.
 Later, the reader finds out that the young widow's father-in-law orchestrated the encounter because he pitied the plight of the young widow, who knew nothing of the sexual union of men and women.
 Although the Joseon Dynasty is famous for its strong feudalistic moral code, this story shows that, at the same time, sexual desires were accepted as essential and normal.

 Eosojangtoaseolbugaek (語消長偸兒說富客 The Rich Man of Yeongnam Who Was Robbed) is one example of a story about a social pariah or individual of questionable character.
 In this story, a wealthy man of Yeongnam is looking for the opportunity to become connected with an influential family from Seoul and move up in the world.
 Then one day, the leader of a band of thieves of Weolchuldo pretends to be the nephew of a government official and asks to spend the night, and the rich man gladly welcomes the thief into his home.
 That night, while kindly advising the rich man that his efforts to become affiliated with a family of influence are in vain, the thief steals all of the rich man's fortune.
 From this depiction of the thief as a valiant hero, the reader can sense that the work takes a negative and critical view of corrupt government officials and the immoral rich people.